 - Preservation of capital; - Adequate liquidity that takes into account the needs of financial obligations and reasonably anticipated budgetary requirements; - Diversification by asset class, market, sector, issuer, credit quality and term to maturity; - Income and capital appreciation; and, - Macro risks, such as inflation, economic growth and interest rates.

-The municipality's Investment objectives for its Long-Term funds (MNRI) can be achieved via allocations to the Outcomes defined within the ONE JIB's Outcome Framework.
-A summary of this framework is described in Table 1 below.
+The municipality's Investment objectives for its Long-Term money (MNRI) can be achieved via allocations to the Outcomes defined within the ONE JIB's Outcome Framework.
+Table 1 provides a summary of this framework.

 Table 1: